Blueglide/UT60G/README.md

 # UT60G

-This repository describes hardware and software required to support a RS-232 connection between the popular Sinometer UT60G Digital Multimeter and an Arduino UNO microcontroller.
+This repository describes hardware and software required to support a RS-232 connection between the Sinometer UT60G Digital Multimeter and an Arduino UNO microcontroller.

 The UT60G DMM is available from sources like Amazon.com for around $40.00.
 It is built around the Cyrustek <a href="http://www.cyrustek.com.tw/spec/ES51978.pdf">ES51978</a> chip for which the data sheet appears to be correct in most but NOT ALL respects.
 However I believe all inaccuracies have been identified and corrected in the software provided here.
+A description of the 9-byte data packet used by the UT60G to tramsmit the current reading starts on page 10.

 Three RS-232 connections between the UT60G and a microcontroller such as the Arduino UNO are required.
 (Rx, DTR, and Gnd).
 Additionally a means must be provided to translate between the TTL logic voltage levels of the microcontroller and RS-232 logic levels of the UT60G interface.
 A simple schematic of a suitable level conversion circuit for this using the popular MAX232 chip is provided as a pdf file in this repository.